danielabar/rest-tuts/README.md

 I have also added automated API testing using [supertest](https://github.com/visionmedia/supertest).

 The API uses [nedb](https://github.com/louischatriot/nedb) database for persistence.
 This presents a challenge for automated testing because we need predictable results to assert on.

 To solve the issue, this project uses [nconf](https://github.com/flatiron/nconf) to configure separate databases for [development](config/development.json) and [test](config/test.json).
+The tests are started with `NODE_ENV=test` to point the config in the right direction.

-Further, before each test run, a database loader is used to clean the database, and load a known dataset.
+Further, before each test run, a [database loader](lib/DbLoader.js) is used to clean the database, and load a known dataset.
 That way, each test run can be assured of a clean starting state.

 ### Setup
 Clone this repo, then: